andymcfee/andymcfee.com/post-it-all.md

 ---
 layout: default
-title: Post It All - The post with a really long title and a ton of sample content
+title: Post It All - A Testing Page
-slug: The post to test all posts.
 tags:
 - test
 - sample
 - template
-type: page
 published: true
 ---

-Markdown: Basicss
+Markdown: Basics
 ================

 # h1 and a little bit of text